NLB

 Pandemic Outbreak

-Inviting the Participants
+Inviting Participants

 Understanding the Participants' Behavioral